-This love to God means love to all people, for God loves all and his heart is directed toward all.
-He is merciful to all and lets his sun shine on all and gives his rain to all.
-(Matt.
-5:45) A person who through the love of God has experienced new birth cannot judge anyone else; we must have faith for everyone.
-Jesus tells us: Do not judge others; love them.
-(Matt.
-7:1) Judgment means passing a final, conclusive verdict.
+This love for God means love for all people, for God loves all and his heart is directed toward all.
+He is merciful to all and lets his sun shine on all and gives his rain to all (Matt.
+5:45).
+A person who through the love of God has experienced new birth cannot judge anyone else; we must have faith for everyone.
+Jesus tells us: Do not judge others; love them (Matt.
+7:1).
+Judgment means passing a final, conclusive verdict.
 This you must never do.
 Love’s hope and faith’s trust must always leave open the way to return home, to be saved for God’s kingdom.

 Deeds reveal the character of the heart.
 If the heart is not clear and undivided – “single,” as Jesus puts it – then it is weak, flabby, and indolent, incapable of accepting God’s will, of making important decisions, or of taking strong action.
 This is why Jesus attached the greatest significance to singleness of heart, to simplicity, unity, solidarity, and decisiveness.
 Purity of heart is nothing other than absolute integrity, which can overcome desires that enervate and divide.
 Determined single-heartedness is what the heart needs in order to be receptive, truthful and upright, confident and brave, firm and strong.